simp/pupmod-simp-simp/REFERENCE.md

 * [`simp::scenario::poss`](#simpscenarioposs): The 'Puppet Open Source Software' Scenario
 * [`simp::server`](#simpserver): Set up a SIMP server in such a way that it will be ready to serve
 * [`simp::server::kickstart`](#simpserverkickstart): This class provides a working framework for providing a kickstart
-* [`simp::server::kickstart::runpuppet`](#simpserverkickstartrunpuppet): This class manages the runpuppet script, which is a script that can
 * [`simp::server::kickstart::simp_client_bootstrap`](#simpserverkickstartsimp_client_bootstrap): This class manages simp_client_bootstrap scripts, which are scripts
 * [`simp::server::ldap`](#simpserverldap): Sets up either a primary LDAP server or a slave LDAP server.
 * [`simp::server::rsync_shares`](#simpserverrsync_shares): Set up various rsync services that are needed by the SIMP clients